Unsure about entity vs. table? See Developers: Understand terminology in Microsoft Dataverse.

 - How the event is processed

-- What kind of data is available to your extension when the event occurs
+- What kind of data is available to your custom extension when the event occurs

 - What time and resource constraints apply